Moses Kekūāiwa: Funeral

-Among the high chiefs who died were William Pitt Leleiohoku I (husband of his half-sister and father of his classmate John William Pitt Kīnaʻu) and the three-year-old Kaʻiminaʻauao, the hānai daughter of Queen Kalama and younger sister of his classmates Kalākaua and Liliuokalani.
+Besides Kekūāiwa, other high chiefs who died in the epidemics were William Pitt Leleiohoku I (husband of his half-sister and father of his classmate John William Pitt Kīnaʻu) and the three-year-old Kaʻiminaʻauao, the hānai daughter of Queen Kalama and younger sister of his classmates Kalākaua and Liliʻuokalani.
 The bodies of the deceased were embalmed with alcohol in lead coffins and placed inside wooden coffins.
-His funeral service was held on December 30, 1848, alongside that of Leleiohoku and Kaʻiminaʻauao.
-His hānai mother Keaweamahi also died on the same day and had her service on the same day, although she was not included in the state funeral of the three chiefs.
+Moses Kekūāiwa's funeral service was held on December 30, 1848, alongside those of Leleiohoku and Kaʻiminaʻauao.
+The funeral procession, which began at his cousin Kekauʻōnohi's residence, included the king and queen, members of the royal family, cabinet ministers, governors, members of the Privy Council, high chiefs, foreign consuls and representatives, clergy, and government officials.
+It was accompanied by soldiers, kāhili bearers, and the Royal Standard.
+They were buried at the Royal Cemetery in the presence of both Hawaiian subjects and foreign residents.
+His hānai mother, Keaweamahi, also died on the same day and had her service on the same day, although she was not included in the state funeral of the three chiefs.

-Originally buried in the Old Mausoleum on the grounds where the current ʻIolani Palace stands, his remains were transported along with those of his father and other royals in a midnight torch-lit procession on October 30, 1865, to the newly constructed Mauna ʻAla Royal Mausoleum in the Nuʻuanu Valley.
+Kekūāiwa was initially buried in the Pohukaina Tomb, located on the grounds of ʻIolani Palace.
+On October 30, 1865, his remains, along with those of his mother and other royals, were moved in a midnight torchlight procession led by his father and brother Kamehameha V, to the newly constructed Royal Mausoleum at Mauna ʻAla in the Nuʻuanu Valley.

+In 1887, after the Mausoleum building became too crowded, the coffins belonging to members of the Kamehameha Dynasty, including Kekūāiwa's, were moved to the newly built Kamehameha Tomb.
+The name "Kekuaiwa" was inscribed on the ʻewa (western) side of the monument above his final resting place.